Bible Study Topics: 30 Inspiring Ideas for Your Next Study

 3. The Love of God.
 Move beyond a sentimental understanding of love to the deep, sacrificial, covenantal love revealed throughout the Bible.
 Anchor your study in 1 John 4:7–12.

 4. The Sovereignty of God.
-Explore how God’s authority over all things brings comfort rather than fear, especially in seasons of uncertainty.
+Explore how God&#8217s authority over all things brings comfort rather than fear, especially in seasons of uncertainty.
 The book of Daniel is a wonderful companion.

 5. The Names of God.
 Every name God reveals — Jehovah Jireh, El Roi, Yahweh Rapha — opens another window into His character.
-Study them one by one, and you may find your worship and prayers growing deeper as you do.
+Study them one by one — you may be surprised how much your worship and prayer deepen with each name you discover.
 If this topic stirs your interest, this guide on why names matter in Scripture is a helpful companion.

 “The name of the LORD is a strong tower; the righteous man runs into it and is safe.”– Proverbs 18:10 (ESV)